Fill in your details and we will call you back to arrange a suitable viewing time.

 Formal gardens with original Elizabethan terracing & storage building

-The greater part of an outstanding Grade II Listed Elizabethan Country House.
-The property has spectacular breath-taking panoramic views along the Clwydian Range and is some three miles from the market town of Ruthin, 13 miles from Mold and 26 miles from Chester.
-In brief it affords: entrance vestibule, reception hall, inner hall with a fine staircase, two reception rooms, fitted kitchen/breakfast room, cloakroom, first floor split level landing, 4 bedrooms, 2 bathrooms, second floor includes 2 bedrooms and an attic room.
-Private sweeping driveway with delightful well stocked gardens with original Elizabethan terracing, lovely mature orchard, part stone-built storage outhouse and adjoining field.
+The greater part of an outstanding Grade II Listed Elizabethan country house, set in 3.5 acres, which provides great privacy within a lovely rural setting.
+In brief it comprises: entrance vestibule, reception hall, inner hall with a fine staircase, two reception rooms, fitted kitchen/breakfast room, cloakroom, first-floor split level landing, four bedrooms, two bathrooms, second-floor having two bedrooms and further store room.
+The property has a private sweeping driveway with delightful well stocked gardens, original Elizabethan terracing, lovely mature orchard, part stone-built storage outhouse and adjoining field.

 Eyarth Hall is believed to date from the late 16th century with origins as far back as 1100.
 Archaelogia Cambrionis tells us the Hall was once owned by the Lord of Chirk.
 Rice Williams, who built Eyarth Hall in 1593, was the personal assistant of Gabriel Goodman, who was the 5th Dean of Westminster Abbey during the reign of Queen Elizabeth I. Thereafter, the property was owned by the Wynne family and then by James Goodrich in the late 1870s, who was High Sheriff of Denbighshire.
 Prior to the current ownership, the Clarke family who founded the Youth Hostel Association were resident.